sophttan/hev-simulations/analytic-solutions.md

 # Analytical solutions for HEV simulations

 ## General approach
-Find the theoretical probability of any secondary infection among susceptible household members $j=1...S_{i,t}$ in a household with $n$ total members given that there is 1 reported infection in household $i$ at time $t$.
+Find the theoretical probability of secondary infection among susceptible household members $j=1...S_{i,t}$ in a household with $n$ total members given that there is 1 reported infection in household $i$ at time $t$.

 $$P(\text{any secondary infection in household i}) = 1 - P(\text{no secondary infection in household } i)$$